 Kids Bird Feeder: Teaching Kids the Gift of Giving

 Are you looking for a simple kids ornament craft?
-A traditional pinecone bird feeder is a great winter activity to teach kids to give a gift back to nature, especially during these cold winter months!
-So gather pinecones, berries and seeds and get ready to make an outdoor ornament for the birds!
+A traditional DIY bird feeder from pinecones is a great winter activity (or really, any time!) to teach kids to give a gift back to nature, especially during these cold winter months!
+So gather your supplies and get ready to make an outdoor ornament for the birds!

 How to Make a Kids Ornament Craft Pinecone Bird Feeder: